-We are offering 4,000,000 shares of common stock.
+We are offering shares of common stock.

-Our common stock is listed on the Nasdaq Global Select Market under the symbol "ATHA."
-On January 20, 2021, the last reported sale price of our common stock on the Nasdaq Global Select Market was \$24.32 per share.
+Our common stock is listed on the Nasdag Global Select Market under the symbol "ATHA."
+On January , 2021, the last reported sale price of our common stock on the Nasdag Global Select Market was \$ per share.
+The final public offering price will be determined through negotiation between us and the lead underwriters in the offering and the recent market price used throughout the prospectus may not be indicative of the final offering price.